willhblackburn/willhblackburn.github.io/_posts/2021-10-31-priority-management.md

 **Overwhelmed** = you try hard to make sure you work on important things, but you can never *catch up*.
 You are acting reactively, usually solving today's problems today.

-**Prioritized Full Capacity** = though you never run out of things to do, you start each day knowing the most important thing to tackle right now.
+**Prioritized Full Capacity** = though you never run out of things to do, you start each day knowing the most important thing to tackle.
 You are working proactively to solve tomorrow's problems, and you make sure you have time to think.

 Work towards getting in the third group.